SUICIDE PREVENTION HOTLINE: 1-800-273-8255

 NAMI “Connection” Support Group is available at different times and locations throughout the month.
 It is mentored by trained peers with lived experience.
 Allows the consumer/peer a safe non-threatening environment to meet with others for support within their peer group.

 Peers general stay in recovery when they are actively involved in programs like these that encourage recovery.

 NAMI Peer-to-Peer is a recovery-focused educational program for adults who wish to establish and maintain wellness in response to mental health challenges.
 The course provides critical information and strategies related to living with mental illness.

 An informative presentation that will give individuals an opportunity to learn about mental illness.
-Available in Spring 2018.
+To schedule presentation, call 858-3255.